nsehati1/WCRL-Pico-Platform/README.md

 ***UPDATE 02/14/2023**

-New hardware changes to the PCB are as follows:
+New hardware changes to the PCB are as follows (PCB REV 2):

 **Deletion of ESP8266 module - Pico now self-generates soft-access point** 2 ESC channels with respective signals (as opposed to original 1)